 The M53 forms a spine road along the Wirral, beginning at the Wallasey (Kingsway) Tunnel under the Mersey and passing through the industrial areas of Ellesmere Port before reaching the Chester Bypass.

 This is a road that turned out very differently to the original plan.
 The M53 was what became of a 1940s proposal to build a road running the length of the Wirral to link to new docks at Bidston Moss.
-By the 1960s, it had grown into a motorway linking Birkenhead with the A55 near Queensferry.
+By the 1960s, it had grown into a motorway linking Birkenhead's new tunnel with the A55 near Queensferry.

-When it was finished as far as Bebington, the new Ellesmere Port Bypass towards Chester connected in and was numbered M531, with the intention that it would be a spur of the M53 when the motorway was finished, even though for the time being it was a direct continuation.
-When it became clear the M53 would never be extended any further, the M531 was absorbed into the mainline M53.
-It was then extended south from the end of what was M531, and joins the A55 east of Chester.
+When it was finished as far as Bebington, it connected to the new M531 Ellesmere Port Bypass towards Chester, with the intention that it would become a spur of the M53 when the motorway was finished, even though for the time being it was a direct continuation.
+When it became clear that the M53 would never be extended any further, the M531 was absorbed into the M53.
+It was then extended south from the end of the Ellesmere Port Bypass to joins the A55 east of Chester.

-The M53 is also unusual in starting on a road with a number that's actually a name - it begins at one of the Mersey Tunnels, whose road number is "(Tunnel)".
+The M53 is also unusual in starting on a road with a number that's actually a name.
+At the northern end it flows directly into the Mersey Tunnel, whose road number is "(Tunnel)".
 This is confirmed by signs, which read "(Tunnel)" in yellow as if it were any other number.
-Some early plans for the Kingsway tunnel show it as part of the M53, and even today the roadside marker posts indicate that the M53 is measured from the Liverpool end of the tunnel, not from the start of the motorway in Wallasey.
+However, some early plans for the Kingsway Tunnel showed it as part of the M53, and even today the roadside marker posts are calibrated from a zero point at the Liverpool end of the tunnel, not from the start of the motorway in Wallasey.